-Commonly known as Parmesan in the English speaking world, this dense, granular cheese produces a strong fruity, nutty flavor.
+Commonly known as Parmesan in the English speaking world, this dense, granular cheese produces a strong fruity, nutty flavour.
 It’s great grated on pasta dishes, such as white wine sauce pasta or with tomato sauces.

 Swiss cheese is a balance between nutty and sweet.
-The larger the holes in a wedge of Swiss cheese, the more pronounced the flavor.
+The larger the holes in a wedge of Swiss cheese, the more pronounced the flavour.
 The holes are sometimes called “eyes,” so cheese with few or no “eyes” are called “blind.”

 Semi-soft cheese has a higher moisture content compared to harder cheese, and it also tends to have a milder taste.
 Mozzarella and muenster are the more oft-heard ones.

 Originally made from the milk of water buffalo, today’s mozzarella cheese is made from cow’s milk.
 And unlike many cheeses, mozzarella is not aged.
 The fresh, milky flavor makes it the perfect cheese to pair with pizza.

 Muenster is a smooth, moist cheese that varies in intensity, from mild to sharp.
 Because of its incredible melting properties, Muenster is perfect in mac ‘n cheese, burgers and grilled cheese sandwiches.

 Soft cheese is basically the opposite of hard cheese, mild and not-so-firm, and it’s perfect to spread on crackers.
 Some famous ones are brie and feta.